SimranPabla/SimranPabla.github.io/README.md

 ## Education

 - **Computer System Technician - Networking** | Centennial College, Toronto - 2020
-  - Achieved 100% accuracy in subnet calculations and assignment.
+  - Achieved 100% accuracy in subnet calculations and assignments.
   - Proficient in OSI model and TCP/IP protocols.
   - Skilled in packet analysis using Wireshark.